 Energy

-- All installations use LED lights to reduce energy use and are switched off throughout the day and overnight.
+• Where possible all installations use LED lights to reduce energy use and are switched off throughout the day and overnight.

-- We have a commitment to present all our work using sustainable measures – either powered from the grid or using rechargeable batteries.
+• We have a commitment to present all our work using sustainable measures – either powered from the grid or using rechargeable batteries.

 Transport and Travel

-- Bristol Light Festival is located across a walkable area of the city centre designed to enable visitors to walk between each installation.
-Due to the location the festival is easily accessible on foot, bike and public transport.
+• Bristol Light Festival is located across a walkable area of the city centre designed to enable visitors to walk between each installation.
+Due to the location, the festival is easily accessible on foot, bike and public transport.

-- The festival is located at the centre of Bristol’s bus network with all installations within 10 minutes’ walk of a city centre bus stop.
+• The festival is located at the centre of Bristol’s bus network with all installations within 10 minutes’ walk of a city centre bus stop.

 Waste

-- Where possible materials used within the event are repurposed and re-used to extend the life of the product and to ensure a reusable sustainable creative piece.
+• Where possible, materials used within the event are repurposed and re-used to extend the life of the product and to ensure a reusable sustainable creative piece.

-- There are several water refill stations around the city and our bars and restaurants will happily fill up water bottles for people if requested.
+• There are several re-fill water stations around the city and our bars and restaurants will happily fill up water bottles for people if requested.

 Thank you for taking the time to read our Environmental Policy, we are progressing our work in this field in line with our ‘Vision: 2025 pledge’ which pledges that all future events commit to significantly reducing our climate impact by 2025.